-14 Ways to Wake Up With Zero Belly
+14 Ways to Wake Up With a Flat Belly

-While researching my new book, I stumbled upon a fascinating study showing rapid weight loss is the key to permanent weight loss.
+And in fact, one study even found that rapid weight loss is the key to permanent weight loss.
 Slow and steady may win the race, but most of us drop out long before the race is run.
-That's why, compliments of Zero Belly Diet, I developed these 14 things you can do today to wake up thinner tomorrow.
+That's why, compliments of Zero Belly Diet, here are 14 things you can do today to wake up thinner tomorrow.

 Zero Belly Diet test panelist Bryan Wilson, a 29-year-old accountant, lost 19 pounds and an astounding 6 inches from his waist in just six weeks on the program, and he attributes his success to the Zero Belly shake recipes in the program.
 "I love the shakes.
 I added them to my diet, and almost immediately I lost the bloat," Bryan said.
 "I'm a sweet craver, and the shakes were an awesome alternative to bowls and bowls of ice cream I would have had."

 Nuts are high in fat, which may seem counterproductive if you're trying to lose it; but eating a moderate portion of monounsaturated fat, like the kind found in Blue Diamond's 100-calorie packs of whole almonds, can ward off the munchies and keep you full.
-A recent study found that participants who ate about 7 grams of monounsaturated fat with a meal reported a 40 percent decreased desire to eat for hours afterwards.
 The saving grace here is the calorie-controlled serving, which stops you from overindulging.

 Nature's candy, dried fruit can be a great source of nutrients and fiber.
 But it can also be a source of gas for those who suffer from fructose malabsorption, which occurs when the body has difficulty absorbing the natural sugar.
 Dried fruits are particularly high in fructose; fresh stone fruits, citrus fruits, and berries are safer options for those with sensitivity.
 (Bonus: they also make our list of best fruit for weight loss.)